prosodylab/prosobeast-annotation-tool/README.md

 <img src="figures/main_screen.png" width="900px"/>

-The Prosobeast Annotation Tool will allow you to view, compare, listen to, and ultimately annotate your speech intonation data using interactive visualisation.
+The ProsoBeast Annotation Tool will allow you to view, compare, listen to, and ultimately annotate your speech intonation data using interactive visualisation.
 The tool runs in a browser on your `localhost`.
 It uses [Python's scientific ecosystem](https://scipy-lectures.org/) to load and process the data, [Bokeh](https://bokeh.pydata.org/) to visualise the data and render it in [D3.js](https://d3js.org/) for the web app that is based on the lightweight [Flask](https://flask.palletsprojects.com)  web application framework.

 There are currently two options for using the tool: using this git repository, or using a [Docker](https://www.docker.com/) container.
 Using the git version is a bit more involved, but will allow you to keep up to date with the latest code.
 The docker version should be easier to setup if your system is docker enabled.